11BelowStudio/HECC-IT/Technical Documentation/README.md

 next, going over the many documented (and undocumented) improvements made to HECC-IT, and also discusses the unit testing present in HECC-IT.

-Finally, [the development of *Backblast*](./Backblast.md) is discussed at the end, about the development process of the game 'Backblast', which was used as a final demonstration of the tool.
+Finally, [the development of *Backblast*](./Backblast.md) is discussed at the end. *Backblast* was the game I produced as the final demonstration of this tool, and this document discusses the design process of the game, the intent behind it, and the many shortcomings it had.

+# 5. Appendices for the technical documentation

+* Instructions for how to use HECC-IT and the .hecc language can be read in the [HECC-SPECC](../Documentation%20for%20HECC-IT/HECC-SPECC.md).

+* Package-level readmes giving a brief overview of each class in the java source code are present within the [../src](../src) folder.

+* Full javadoc-style documentation for HECC-IT's codebase is availiable in the [../JavaDocs.zip](../JavaDocs.zip) folder.

+* HECC-IT itself can be downloaded within the [../HECC-IT downloadable version.zip](../HECC-IT%20downloadable%20version.zip) folder.

+With this all said and done, I suppose I should get back to the main word document.